Port St. Lucie Full-Service Animal Control & Wildlife Removal Company

 If there is a bat in your house, it is most likely there are more.
 Bats live in colonies or small families.
 It is very rare for a bat to enter your house through open windows or doors.
 Generally, they squeeze in through existing gaps and nest in walls and ceilings between the insulation and wall, ceiling or attics.
 If any member of the household came in contact with the bat, a doctor should be consulted.
 The incidence of rabies in bats is estimated to be very low, however, they do carry the disease.
 Do not attempt to catch the bat yourself.
 Also, do not swat the bat with anything.
 This can cause blood or urine to spray from the bat.
 Port St. Lucie Bat Removal is trained to capture these animals.
 NOTE: If you experience any similar situations and you believe a bat has been flying around the interior portions of your home, the bat must be caught and not released and professional opinion must be obtained for your own safety.
 We offer quality, affordable services, most knowledgeable wildlife service technicians that can identify Squirrel Poop.
 Port St. Lucie Wildlife Control specializes in trapping & exclusion of wildlife, odor removal, and hazardous material removal - including dead animal carcasses removal.
 And always with a same day service, 24/7!

-Customer Satisfaction is our #1 priority at Centurian Wildlife Control and something that we strive for on a daily basis.
+Customer Satisfaction is our #1 priority at Port St Lucie Wildlife Removal and something that we strive for on a daily basis.
 All work done by Port St. Lucie Wildlife Control is backed by a warranty that you can count on, and in many cases you will receive a lifetime guarantee.
 You can be assured that you will never have the unforeseen expenses of nuisance wildlife issues again.
 Animal removal is our specialty.
 What Happens to Wildlife Once They Are Removed?
 As the build-out of the suburbs continues to remove animal habitat, encounters with wildlife have become all too common.
 With the increased threat of rabies, distemper and other diseases, these encounters can be dangerous to humans, pets and the wildlife itself.
 In most cases, unless State regulations say otherwise, once the wildlife is removed the animals are relocated to our privately maintained rural land.
+This goes for Snake Removal as well.